CDU-HIT238/slides/week7/index.md

 ### Activity: Create a React Native Project

 - Follow the guide at [https://facebook.github.io/react-native/docs/getting-started.html](https://facebook.github.io/react-native/docs/getting-started.html)
-- Connect your phone to wifi, Install Expo and test your app
+- Connect your phone to wifi, install Expo and test your app
 - Start your Android emulator and run `npm run android`
 - You may need to allow access in your firewall